developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/input/msr/index.md

 ## Original Mode

-Zebra original Mode encrypts data on the three tracks as a single entity, preventing track data from be handled separately.
-Tags for obtaining the data are shown below.

-**MSR data from <u>all three tracks</u> is contained in the tag**: `com.symbol.datawedge.msr_data`
+Zebra Original Mode encrypts data on the three tracks as a single entity, preventing track data from be handled separately except as contained in the tags described below, which Zebra created as a convenience according to the most common use cases.
+All readable data from all three tracks on the card is placed in the tag `com.symbol.datawedge.msr_data` and can be parsed as desired by the developer.

-The tag above returns all data readable from the card.
 The table below lists the data fields contained in the tag.

 ### Original Mode Field-to-Tag Mapping
 <table border="0" cellspacing="0" cellpadding="0" class="Table3"><colgroup><col width="312"/><col width="402"/></colgroup><tr class="Table31" bgcolor="#e0e0eb"><td style="text-align:left;width:2.8125in; " class="Table3_A1"><p class="P22"><span class="T18"><strong>Card Data Field</strong></span></p></td><td style="text-align:left;width:3.6243in; " class="Table3_A1"><p class="P22"><span class="T18"><strong>Maps to DataWedge Tag</strong></span></p></td></tr>